Advanced Usage

 const value = 1000; // Amount in satoshis

-args: ["Hello World!"],
+["Hello World!"],

 deposit: {

-satoshis: value
+satoshis: value,

 deposit: {

-satoshis: value
+satoshis: value,

-});Calling CompleteTx
+);Calling CompleteTx

 CompleteTx allows you to withdraw your assets back to Bitcoin L1.
 A complete transaction retrieves native BTC and Runes on request.